Wednesday, December 17, 2008

 Raymond Hyde, DVM

-I had the displeasure one summer day of being called out by a new client to examine a two-year-old Appaloosa he had recently purchased in Florida.
-I found her lying in a semi-comatose state caused by Eastern equine encephalomyelitis.
+a two-year-old Appaloosa he had recently purchased in Florida.
+I found her lying in a semi-comatose state caused

 Au Naturel Breeding Is Best for Some Stallions